FORESIGHT SPEAKER, AUTHOR, CONSULTANT

 John Smart is CEO of Foresight U (Los Gatos, CA), a foresight learning and development organization, and president of the Acceleration Studies Foundation, a research organization improving management of accelerating technological change.
 He is also founder of FERN, the Foresight Education and Research Network, an association improving professional foresight training and careers.

 Before launching ASF John spent nine years as an educational and software entrepreneur, co-founding and building Hyperlearning, an educational services company sold to The Princeton Review in 1996.
 He is a lecturer on leadership and technological change at the Naval Postgraduate School (Monterey, CA), an advisor in foresight and forecasting at Singularity University (Mountain View, CA), and a technical advisor to NextIT (Spokane, WA), a leader in intelligent virtual assistant (IVA) platforms.
 John has authored several next-gen IT foresight studies, including the Metaverse Roadmap, the Conversational Interface and Open Internet TV.
-His new book, The Foresight Guide: Being a Leader in Anticipating, Creating and Managing the Future, debuts on Amazon in Fall 2016.
+His new book, The Foresight Guide: Being a Leader in Anticipating, Creating and Managing the Future, is free online in 2016 and debuts on Amazon in 2017.

 As a scholar, John is co-founder of the Evo Devo Universe research community, an international community researching evolutionary and developmental processes of change, and a member of the ECCO research group at VUB (Brussels, Belgium).